gordoneliel/LinearProgressBar/README.md

 ## About

-LinearProgressBar is a simple timer control for iOS.
-It makes timing in your applications simple.
+LinearProgressBar is a simple progress indicator control for iOS.

 ## Installation